Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Governance, security, and administrative controls

-Capability definition must extend beyond functional features.
-Enterprise AI procurement should explicitly define non-functional requirements, including security controls, data residency, identity integration, audit logging, scalability thresholds, performance expectations, and administrative governance capability.
+Capability definition commonly extends beyond capability domains to include non-functional requirements such as security controls, data residency, identity integration, audit logging, scalability thresholds, performance expectations, and administrative governance capability.

-These non-functional requirements should operate as gating criteria during evaluation.
-Vendors that cannot meet defined non-functional thresholds should not proceed to shortlist, regardless of functional strength.
+These non-functional requirements are commonly treated as gating criteria during evaluation.
+Vendors that cannot meet defined non-functional thresholds are typically removed before shortlisting, regardless of functional strength.

 Where non-functional requirements are unclear or undefined, vendor comparison becomes incomplete and risk exposure increases.